bkesterbyld/maroon-potato/src/pages/platform.md

         content: >
-          Above enables you to replicate and place logic, data and files next to your customers around the world—ensuring products deliver lightning-quick data responses and also helping with GDPR and other data privacy regulations
+          Above enables you to replicate and place logic, data and files next to your customers around the world—ensuring products deliver lightning-quick data responses and also helps you comply with regional data privacy laws.
         actions: []
         media_position: right
         media_width: thirty-three